 Mox is a member of the Deposit Protection Scheme in Hong Kong.
-Your eligible deposits here are protected by the Scheme up to a limit of HKD 500,000 per depositor.
+Your eligible deposits with Mox (in any currency) are protected by the Deposit Protection Scheme up to a limit of HKD500,000 (or its equivalent) per depositor.

 Our security procedures

 Keeping your money and information secure is our top priority.
-We take pride in using multi-level security procedures, including tools and techniques for encryption, identity verification and fraud prevention, in order to protect your account, transactions and personal information.
+We take pride in using multi-level security procedures, including tools and techniques for encryption, identity verification and fraud prevention.
+This helps us to protect your account, transactions and personal information.

-24/7 monitoring.
-Our intelligent 24/7 systems monitors your account and transactions for fraudulent, unauthorised transactions.
+Mox is monitoring 24/7.
+Our intelligent 24/7 systems monitor your Mox Account activities against fraudulent, and unauthorised transactions.
 If we suspect a transaction is fraudulent, we take every step to validate the transaction.
 This may include:

-Contacting you via Mox voice or Mox video call from within the Mox app.
+Contacting you via Mox voice or Mox video call via the Mox app.

 Asking you to re-validate your identity with biometrics unique to you.

-Notifying you with in-app push notifications or via the email address you signed up with.
+Notifying you with in-app push notifications or via the email address we have on record for you.

 Real-time transaction notifications

-Be aware of all the activity that happens on your Mox Card and account.
-You can track your account activity on the Mox app in real time and immediately report any unusual activity you notice.
-You’ll receive instant push notifications after each account and card transaction, so you always know what’s been spent, where and when.
+Be aware of all the activity that happens on your Mox Card and your accounts held with Mox.
+You can track your Mox Account activity on the Mox app in real time and immediately report any unusual activity you notice.
+You’ll receive instant push notifications after each Mox Account and Mox Card transaction, so you always know what’s been spent, where and when.

 Paying with your Mox Card is safe

-Lockable card - You have full control over how you want to use your Mox Card.
-For extra protection, you can lock or unlock your card whenever you want.
+The Mox Card is lockable.
+You have full control over how you want to use your Mox Card.
+For extra protection, you can lock or unlock your Mox Card whenever you want.

 Know your rights

-Access the personal data we hold about you, or get a copy of it.
+Access the personal data we hold of yours, or get a copy of it.

 Inform us that we need to correct inaccurate personal data of yours we hold.

 If you wish to do any of the above, please contact us via the Mox app or call our Customer Care Team.